1-12: Multiple Conditions

 7 Boolean vectors

-Up until this point. we have been using conditional operators to check values individually.
-We can also use conditional operators to check every value in a vector at once and create a TRUE/FALSE (Boolean) vector from the result.
+Up until this point. we have been using conditional operators to check one value at a time.
+We can also use conditional operators to check every value in a vector at once.
+The result will be a TRUE/FALSE (Boolean) vector of the same length as the vector checked.

 sunnyDayBool = (noonCondition == "Sunny");

-Or, whether the day was both sunny and warm:
+Or, which days were both sunny and warm:

 niceDayBool = (highTemps > 60 & noonCondition == "Sunny");